Sajjad43/Capstone-Project/README.md

 How to run the project-

 ----------------------------------------------------------
-how to import the subfolder name "database"(the exported database folder)-
+how to import the "database" folder(the exported database)-

 Steps-